Movatterモバイル変換

 Raj with wife Nadira, July 2012

 He launched his own home production; Babbar Films Pvt.
 Ltd. along with his brother Kishan.
-Under this, he has produced two feature films,Karm Yodha (1992) andKash Aap Hamare Hote (2003), and the serialMaharaja Ranjit Singh (TV series) (2010).
+Under it, he has produced two films,Karm Yodha (1992) andKash Aap Hamare Hote (2003), and also the TV serialMaharaja Ranjit Singh (TV series) (2010).

 Awards and nominations